NBA Rumors: LeBron James ‘Doesn’t Really Care’ About The Lakers, Clyde Frazier Says

 — New York Post (@nypost) March 17, 2019

-According to Bleacher Report, Frazier’s comments about James are not unprecedented, as his”indifference” to what’s going on with the Lakers has been pointed out frequently over the past few weeks.
+According to Bleacher Report, Frazier’s comments about James are not unprecedented, as his “indifference” to what’s going on with the Lakers has been pointed out frequently over the past few weeks.
 The publication cited the Lakers’ February 27 game against the New Orleans Pelicans, where James seemed to turn his back on the Lakers’ huddle during a timeout, as a notable example of the four-time MVP’s alleged indifference.

 Meanwhile, ESPN noted that James spoke to reporters after the Lakers’ loss to the Knicks, where he expressed his frustration at how his team was not able to deliver the goods when it mattered the most, and how he wasn’t able to score the basket that would have won the game for Los Angeles.
 He did, however, add that there’s “no difference” between the Knicks’ NBA-worst 14-56 record and that of the Lakers, given that both teams are “on the outside looking in.”